Introduction and overview

 - Configure how navigation is constructed.
 Which content types should appear in navigation, should folders on the top level become tabs, and which workflows to show.

-- Various site wide settings: Site name, logo, metadata, settings for search engines and more.
+- Various site wide settings: Site name, logo, metadata, default settings for handling of icons and preview images, toolbar options, settings for search engines and more.

 - Activate and deactivate add-ons that enhance Plone’s functionality.